Concerns Grow Over Illegal Camping In American River Parkway

 SACRAMENTO (CBS13) — There are growing concerns illegal camping is threatening a jewel in Sacramento.

-On Tuesday, the American River Parkway Foundation demanded city and county leaders to intervene.
-It’s expecting a detailed plan by March on how to tackle the removal of illegal campers from the 23-mile-long nature and recreation area.READ MORE: Rancho Cordova Hosts Vaccine Clinic, Offers COVID Testing Kits
+The American River Parkway Foundation this week has demanded city and county leaders to intervene.
+It’s expecting a detailed plan by March on how to tackle the removal of illegal campers from the 23-mile-long nature and recreation area.READ MORE: Donations Pour In For Animals At Center Of Olivehurst Animal Cruelty Case

 The demand also focused on the county’s response to the damage caused by illegal camping.